abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 The Specific Composition allows clients to create and manage the life cycle of composed resources through pre-defined [Resource Blocks](#resource-blocks) and [Resource Zones](#resource-zones).
 Since Resource Blocks are self contained entities within a Resource Zone, clients are able to pick and choose specific Resource Blocks for their composition request.

-An example of choosing a Resource Block according to the binding rules and providing details of specific Resource Blocks in the a POST request can be found in the [Create a Composed Resource](#create-a-composed-resource) section.
+An example of choosing a Resource Block according to the binding rules and providing details of specific Resource Blocks in the a create (POST) request can be found in the [Create a Composed Resource](#create-a-composed-resource) section.

-Another industry standard server design which fits into the example of Specific Composition is defined in the (public-bladed-partitions mockup)[#references].
-In this example, a Multi-Blade Enclosure having disaggregated hardware chassis can be bound together electrically to create what is called a [server hard partitions](http://www.computerworld.com/article/2593387/server-partitioning.html).
-These hard partitions can be composed using the Specific Composition.
+Another industry standard server design which fits into the example of Specific Composition is defined in the [public-bladed-partitions mockup](#references).
+In this example, a Multi-Blade Enclosure having disaggregated hardware chassis can be bound together electrically to create what are called [partitioned servers](http://www.computerworld.com/article/2593387/server-partitioning.html).
+These partitions can be composed using the Specific Composition.
 The Redfish service implements each blade within the enclosure as a Resource Block with `ResourceBlockType` set to either `Compute` or `Storage`, and allows the clients to combine multiple Resource Blocks to create a composed Computer System, which is an electrically isolated partition.

-Example POST Body for a Specific Composition:
+Example Create (POST) Body for a Specific Composition:
 ```json
 {
     "Name": "Sample Composed System",